SEIR-7-06/react_todo_walkthrough/sprints/Sprint3.md

 export default Todo;
 ```

-When we write this component we know that if we pass it a `todo`, as a `prop`, that has both an id and a body, that it will render.
-AND it will render the same way every time.
+When we write this component we know that if a `todo` object is passed to it as a `prop`, it will render the body of that `todo` and use the `id` in the `data-todos-index` attribute.
 So what will be rendering each individual `Todo` component?

 ### Rendering Todos
 We need another component.
 Its responsibility will be to render all of the todos.
 Let's create another component `src/components/Todos.js` and fill it with the following: